CodyReichert/html2hamlet/README.md

 A simple python script that takes an html file and outputs a hamlet file for use with Yesod

+### Installation

+The only dependency is Beautiful Soup (used for parsing the HTML).
+You can optionally use a virtual environment or install the dependecies globally:

+    $ git clone git@github.com:CodyReichert/html2hamlet
+    $ cd html2hamlet/

+(optional)

+    $ virtualenv venv
+    $ source venv/bin/activate

+(required)

+    $ pip install beautifulsoup4
+    $ python html2hamlet.py YOUR_HTML_FILE

 #### Usage

 Run: